 How Does Prehospital Care Work?

-- Followed by more skilled and trained personal arrive shortly after.
+- This is followed by more skilled and trained personnel arriving shortly thereafter.

-The emphasis is focused on rapid transport to the hospital, after the basic rescue techniques, such as airway management and fluid resuscitation, were performed at the scene.
+The emphasis is focused on rapid transport to the hospital, after the basic rescue techniques, such as airway management and fluid resuscitation, are performed at the scene.

 Loss of airway or breathing is the most rapid cause of death in trauma and demands to be secured as soon as possible.